 The John Grass Wood Turning Company– For over 150 years this company produced turned wood objects for everyday use, including ballustrades, night sticks, plates, bowls, bowling pins, tool handles, and their most popular item: flag poles.
 Closed in 2003, the Museum has worked throughout the years to save artifacts from this historic institution.

-The Windgate ITE International Resident Fellows– Now in its second decade, the residency program has helped develop over 100 artists working in the wood and other media, as well as dozens of scholars and photojournalists who capture the experience and create work of their own.
+The Windgate Arts Residency Program in Wood (WARP Wood) – Now in its third decade, this renowned international art residency has helped develop over 100 artists working in the wood and other media, as well as dozens of scholars and documentary artists who capture the experience and create work of their own.
 This annotated list highlights resident fellows from 1995 to the present.